huginn/huginn/README.md

 Want to help with Huginn?
 All contributions are encouraged!
 You could make UI improvements, add new Agents, write documentation and tutorials, or try tackling [issues tagged with #help-wanted](https://github.com/cantino/huginn/issues?direction=desc&labels=help-wanted&page=1&sort=created&state=open).

+Have an awesome an idea but not feeling quite up to contributing yet?
+Head over to our [Official 'suggest an agent' thread ](https://github.com/cantino/huginn/issues/353) and tell us about your cool idea!

 ## Examples

 Please checkout the [Huginn Introductory Screencast](http://vimeo.com/61976251)!